boytchev/oops.js/gallery/index.md

 This page is a showcase of individual effects.
 They can be used to pick a desired effect and to play with its parameters.

-Most of the shaders are from Three.js.
-The X-shaders are alternative or new shaders that fix some issues with the official shader, or provide new functionality.
+The X-shaders are alternative Three.js shaders with fix issues, extended functionality or are completely new.

-Most shader parameters with predefined ranges could be used with values outside this range.

 <span style="font-size:80%; font-weight:300;">
 [ACESFilmicToneMappingShader](#acesfilmictonemappingshader)